PennyLaneAI/pennylane/doc/introduction/reference.rst

         qml.RY(y, wires=1)
         return qml.expval(qml.PauliZ(1))

-You find a list of all quantum operations here, as well as in the :ref:`user documentation <api_qml>`.
+You find a list of all quantum operations here, as well as in the :ref:`API <api_qml>`.

 .. _intro_ref_ops_qubit: